karthikreddy-7/AGRI.AI/README.md

 ## Deployment

-ARGI.AI is deployed on Heroku, making it easily accessible online.
+ARGI.AI is deployed on Vercel, making it easily accessible online.
 Please note that the website may take a moment to load if the server is in hibernation.

 ## How to Use